 When it comes to improving their health, Janis stresses that kidney patients should not focus on diet alone.
 “One of the most important things they can do is to take their medications — blood pressure medications, phosphorus binders, insulin, etc. It affects their health greatly and makes the job of the physician, nurse and dietitian easier.
 It’s difficult to assess what changes need to be made with diet or medications if patients do not consistently take their medications,” states Janis.

 Janis describes her approach to meeting nutritional and health goals: “I try to provide education and services individualized to my dialysis patients’ needs,” she says.
 Janis encourages each patient to “be an active member in their own health care.
 Learn as much as you can about your condition and the treatments available.”

 Janis has seen many changes and improvements in renal care.
 “I enjoy the people, both teammates and dialysis patients,” she says.
 The most surprising thing I’ve learned in my time here is how many things a kidney really does.

 Janis works at two DaVita facilities, about 15 miles apart, and just across the Mississippi River.
 “Both centers are special,” she stresses, “not only because of the teammates and patients, but we also have fantastic medical directors at both facilities.”

 Janis has dreamed up a luscious dessert featuring fruit and cheese in one dish — Lively Lemon Tart.
 It’s a refreshing dessert that will deliver a tasty zing to your taste buds.
-Her intern Janna, has another variation of lemony dessert—Lemon Dream Cheesecake.
+Her intern Janna, has another variation of lemony dessert—Lemon Cream Cheesecake.
 There won’t be any sour faces when you serve these creamy desserts!